Syrian Music Preservation Initiative – Home

 Bassist, President

-Marissa completed her undergraduate degree in double bass performance at the Eastman School of Music under the tutelage of renowned soloist, James VanDemark and Curtis Buris.
-Marissa continued with music while completing her MBA and MA in Arts Administration at SMU.
+Marissa earned her undergraduate degree in double bass performance from the Eastman School of Music, studying under renowned soloists James VanDemark and Curtis Buris.
+She later pursued her MBA and MA in Arts Administration at Southern Methodist University (SMU), continuing to immerse herself in the world of music.

 Muhammad Qadri Dalal